jasongrimes/fretboardfoundation/_chapters/030-scales/050-natural-minor-scale.md

 ## Practicing scale forms

 Stay on the E form and learn as much as possible before moving on to another form.
-When it becomes boring from familiarity is the time to move on.

-Practice like any scale form.
-Slowly and thoughtfully,
+Move on when it becomes boring, but not before.
-first ascending and descending, then with tunes, licks, scale patterns and arpeggios.
+Practice slowly and thoughtfully, first ascending and descending, then with tunes, licks, scale patterns and arpeggios.

 See {% include chapter-link.html slug="practicing-scales" %} for details.

 ## D form